pritoms/Finetuning-OPT-350m-on-TPU-with-Flax-JAX/README.md

-# Finetuning Transformers model on TPU with Flax/JAX
+# Finetuning OPT-350m on TPU with Flax/JAX

-In this notebook, we will finetune a pretrained transformer model on a TPU with Flax/JAX.
+In this notebook, we will finetune a pretrained transformer model (*Open Pretrained Transformers*) on a TPU with Flax/JAX.

 ## Installing the Dependencies